 661. Special Topics in French and Francophone Film Studies.
 (3) In-depth study of particular aspects of French and/or francophone cinema.
 Topics may include film adaptations of literary works, cinematographic expressions of social or political issues, selected filmmakers, theories, genres, historical periods, or cinematographic trends.
-May be repeated for credit when topics vary.
+May be repeated for credit for a maximum of 6 hours when topics vary.